shaimaa122/Customer_Segmentation_SDA_Final/README.md

 ### Compare Models
 ![Compare Models](https://github.com/shaimaa122/Customer_segment/blob/main/compare%20models%20with%20grid.png)

-- To compare these models with the `Baseline Model`, I noticed that Baseline showed the lowest accuracy with 0.28606
+- Compare these models to the `Baseline Model`, I noticed that Baseline showed the lowest accuracy score with 0.28606
 - The classfications models with accuracy score :
    - `Logistic Regression` is 0.50656
    - `Decision Tree Classifier` is 0.43505